Jerick McKinnon: Pre-draft

 McKinnon was invited to the 2014 NFL Scouting Combine, where he improved his stock by running unofficial times of 4.38 and 4.35 in the 40-yard dash (4.41 official, 2nd fastest among running backs) while leading all running backs in bench press reps with 32.
-He also showcased his athletic ability with a broad jump of 11 ft 0 in and a vertical leap of 40.5 in.
+McKinnon also showcased his athletic ability with a broad jump of 11 ft 0 in and a vertical leap of 40.5 in.
 Only four players at the NFL Combine topped McKinnon's 40.5-inch vertical jump, while his three-cone drill mark of 6.83 seconds and short-shuttle clocking of 4.12 seconds were also some of the best marks in the running back group.
 McKinnon's 32 bench press reps are the most among current NFL running backs at the NFL Scouting Combine.